Skip to main content

 Team members report issues without fear of punishment

-Creates an environment where people feel safe to experiment, take risks, and report problems early—critical for rapid incident response.
+Creates an environment where people feel safe to experiment, take risks, and report problems early — critical for rapid incident response and organizational learning.

 Systems Thinking